storj/docs/app/dcs/third-party-tools/wordpress-site-with-updraftplus/page.md

 ## Generate Gateway MT credentials

-Please sign in to your Storj DCS account **Navigate to the Access** page within your project and then click on **Create S3 Credentials**.
+Please sign in to your Storj account **Navigate to the Access** page within your project and then click on **Create S3 Credentials**.
 A modal window will pop up where you should enter a name for this access grant.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/BC_m93u0hx0LSTkrIlvAi_wordpress2.png)